splunk/public-o11y-docs/sp-oncall/get-started/user-training.rst

 As a user, you are responsible for taking action on incidents that page you while you are on call.
 You have access to view and edit your own user information, view your on-call schedule, and the ability to take action on alerts.

-To learn more about all roles and permissions, see :ref:`user-roles-and-permissions`.
+To learn more about all roles and permissions, see :ref:`user-roles-permissions`.

 Your Resources as a User
 =============================